gauravrajput44/gauravrajput44/README.md

 - Advanced testing techniques in Playwright
 - Microservices and Kubernetes orchestration
 - Deepening my knowledge of REST principles
-- Sprint boot to develop APIs and integration tests
+- Spring boot to develop APIs and integration tests

 ### 💼 Professional Interests
 - End-to-end testing and automation